0Day of Windows 10 is freely available on Twitter

 0Day on Twitter!
 Not in underground forums, or in Darkweb, but freely on Twitter and on Github (now owned by Microsoft).

-A big surprise awaited Microsoft when they announced that a zero-day vulnerability of theirs , circulates freely on Twitter.
-The vulnerability allows an attacker to gain system privileges on of the victim.
+A big surprise awaited Microsoft when it announced that a Windows zero-day vulnerability is released freely on Twitter.
+Vulnerability allows the attacker to obtain system privileges on the victim's computer.
 0Day

 The tweet came from the account @SandboxEscaper.
 As you can see in the picture below, the researcher also published a link to Github that contained all the necessary for a successful PoC.